Datavault-UK/automate-dv/automate_dv_dev/CONTRIBUTING.md

 at a minimum (or use the issue templates) so we can fix it as quickly as possible:

 - The version of dbt being used
-- The version of dbtvault being used.
+- The version of automate_dv being used.
 - Steps to reproduce the issue
 - Any error messages or dbt log files which can give more detail of the problem